Table of Contents

 BAM Capital uses an award-winning multifamily investment strategy that allows investors to grow their wealth through syndication while mitigating risk.

 With its vertical integration strategy, BAM Capital creates forced appreciation.
 The result is a low-risk real estate investment for passive investors.
-In fact, BAM Capital currently has $700 million AUM and 5,000 units.
+In fact, BAM Capital currently has over $700 million AUM and 5,000+ units.

 BAM Capital negotiates the purchasing and financing of high quality multifamily properties on behalf of passive investors.
 Accredited investors can schedule a call with BAM Capital and invest today.